Quick start

 As seen in the example above, the @parallel decorator accepts a partitioning function (split).

 Previously, we applied a single partitioning function (by_group()) on a single argument.
-However, we could also use per_argument() to apply different partitioning functions on various parameters:
+However, we can also use per_argument() to apply partitioning to multiple arguments.

 from typing import List